-Services that are covered for you What you must pay when you get these services Meal Benefit Two (2) deliveries of 15 meals.
+Services that are covered for you What you must pay who en you get these services Meal benefit Two (2) deliveries of 15 meals.
 This benefit is only eligible to members post discharge of an acute care hospital stay or for management of members with approved chronic conditions with prior authorization.
-Services may require prior authorization. \$0 Copay This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
-We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+Services require prior authorization.
+In-Network \$0 Copay Out-of-Network \$25 Copay Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant referred by your doctor.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+In-Network There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+Out-of-Network \$30 Copay for this Medicare-covered preventive service.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-There is no coinsurance, copayment, or deductible for the MDPP benefit
+In-Network There is no coinsurance, copayment, or deductible for the MDPP benefit.
+Out-of-Network \$30 Copay for this Medicare-covered preventive service.